antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

  * The button below brings you to the form in which you can submit your answers for section 1.10

- <button class="button course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSd7iB8d2ozHEsYx4KidGxLdhQRefUw2-03gGGnmpJ6eoqhdlA/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.10</button>
+ <button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSd7iB8d2ozHEsYx4KidGxLdhQRefUw2-03gGGnmpJ6eoqhdlA/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.10</button>
  <br>
  <br>

 ---------
   ![](_static/images/R2d2_logo.png)**Which strategy do you suggest?**
 <br>
 <br>
 ---------

 Final remarks / future directions